Rohan1-tech/Financial-Fraud-Risk-Engine/README.md

 Baseline comparisons for majority, prior, and stratified-random strategies

-Threshold policy artifacts for cost, recall, precision, and review-capacity tradeoffs
+Threshold policy artifacts for cost, recall, precision, and review-capacity trade-offs

 Batch scoring CLI for new transaction files